hanabi/hanabi.github.io/README.md

   * If `n < 0`, the *End-Game* has arrived.
 * When `n = -1` (the beginning of the *End-Game*), it is usually okay to discard, unless there is a single person who holds all the useful cards.
 * When `n` is smaller than `-1`, you should be very careful with discarding.
 It might still be the best thing to do, but it is usually better to *Burn* a clue (meaning to deliberately waste a clue).

+### Critical Discards after a Chop Move

+* If a player chop moves, and then the next time they discard, they discard a playable or critical card, then obviously some kind of mistake occurred.
+* The best explanation is that the chop move was never intended in the first place.
+* Thus, when this happens, the player should "undo" the chop move.

 <br />